AIRI-Institute/heterogat-scheduling-logistics/README.md

 # Heterogeneous Graph Attention Networks for Scheduling in Cloud Manufacturing and Logistics

-This repository is the official implementation of methods from the paper Graph Attention Networks for Scheduling in Cloud Manufacturing and Logistics.
+This repository is the official implementation of methods from the paper [Graph Attention Networks for Scheduling in Cloud Manufacturing and Logistics](https://ieeexplore.ieee.org/document/10813358).

+## Overview

-We investigate task scheduling in cloud manufacturing systems, emphasizing logistics integration.
-We propose a novel Graph Neural Network architecture for optimizing task scheduling by representing the problem on a heterogeneous graph, where nodes denote tasks and locations.
+We investigate task scheduling in cloud manufacturing systems emphasizing logistics integration.
+We propose a graph neural network (GNN) architecture for optimizing task scheduling by representing the problem on a heterogeneous graph, where nodes denote tasks and locations.

 <img src='overview.png' width=600>

 An example of the problem graph (left) and the solution graph (right).
-The lower subgraph represents 4 subtasks to be scheduled.
+The lower subgraph represents a task consisting of 4 subtasks to be scheduled.
 Dotted edges between subgraphs in the problem graph show available enterprises to perform operations.
-Solid edges in the solution graph show assigned enterprises.
-The encoder generates feature embeddings, the dot product decoder predicts a probability of possible assignments.
+The encoders generate node embeddings, the dot product decoder predicts a probability of possible assignments.
+The solution is sampled from the predicted probabilities.
+Solid edges in the solution graph show an assigned enterprise for each subtask.

 ## Requirements